Robeco Euro Credit Bonds F EUR

 Jan Willem de Moor

-Victor Verberk is CIO Fixed Income and Sustainability and Portfolio Manager Investment Grade Credits.
-Prior to joining Robeco in 2008, Victor was CIO at Holland Capital Management.
-Before that, he was Head of Fixed Income at MN Services and Portfolio Manager Credits at AXA Investment Managers.
-He has been active in the industry since 1997.
-Victor holds a Master’s in Business Economics from Erasmus University Rotterdam and he is a Certified European Financial Analyst.
-Jan Willem de Moor is Co-Head Portfolio Management Investment Grade in the Credit team.
-Prior to joining Robeco in 2005, he worked at the Dutch Medical professionals’ pension fund as an Equity Portfolio Manager and at SNS Asset Management as an Equity Portfolio Manager.
-Jan Willem has been active in the industry since 1994.
-He holds a Master's in Economics from Tilburg University.
 Peter Kwaak is Portfolio Manager Investment Grade in the Credit team.
 Prior to joining Robeco in 2005, he was Portfolio Manager Credits at Aegon Asset Management for three years and at NIB Capital for two years.
 Peter has been active in the industry since 1998.
 He holds a Master’s in Economics from Erasmus University Rotterdam and he is a CFA® charterholder.
+Jan Willem de Moor is Portfolio Manager Investment Grade in the Credit team.
+Prior to joining Robeco in 2005, he worked at the Dutch Medical professionals’ pension fund as an Equity Portfolio Manager and at SNS Asset Management as an Equity Portfolio Manager.
+Jan Willem has been active in the industry since 1994.
+He holds a Master's in Economics from Tilburg University.
 The Robeco Euro Credit Bonds fundis managed within Robeco’s credit team, which consists of nine portfolio managers and twenty-three credit analysts (of which four financials analysts).
 The portfolio managers are responsible for the construction and management of the credit portfolios, whereas the analysts cover the team’s fundamental research.
 Our analysts have long term experience in their respective sectors which they cover globally.
 Each analyst covers both investment grade and high yield, providing them an information advantage and benefiting from inefficiencies that traditionally exist between the two segmented markets.
 Furthermore, the credit team is supported by dedicated quantitative researchers and fixed income traders.
 On average, the members of the credit team have an experience in the asset management industry of seventeen years, of which eight years with Robeco.